Cochlear Implants and

 Bone-Anchored Hearing Aids – Like a cochlear implant, there may be an adjustment period before you can fully enjoy your bone anchored hearing aid.
 However, many patients will notice a marked improvement within three weeks to three months after their implantation.
 Bone anchored hearing aids can be used alongside accessories to enhance your experience.

 Bone anchored hearing aids are also small electronic devices, but they are worn on the outside of your ear.
 They use vibrations to send sound signals directly to your inner ear, bypassing any damaged areas.
-The vibrations are generated by a titanium abutment that is surgically implanted in the bone behind your ear.
-This abutment is attached to a sound processor, which you wear behind your ear like a standard hearing aid.
-The sound processor converts sound waves into vibrations that are sent to the abutment.
+The vibrations are generated by an implant that is surgically implanted in the bone behind your ear.
+The sound processor is worn behind your ear like a standard hearing aid and can be connected to the implant portion by either a magnet or a titanium abutment The sound processor converts sound waves into vibrations that are sent to the abutment.
 These vibrations are then transferred to the bone, and finally to the inner ear, where they are interpreted as sound.

 With our team of professional audiologists at Hearing Associates, you can rest assured that you are at the forefront of hearing technology.
 We have helped countless patients regain their hearing and enhance their overall wellness.
 With years of experience in the industry, you can rely on our team at Hearing Associates.
 Contact us today to learn more about our cochlear implants or bone anchored hearing aids.